Presidents Cup Competition

 A fifteen (15) minute grace period is given to each team to present its roster and the US Youth Soccer Player Passes to the referee for inspection.
 Failure to comply results in a forfeit with no right of appeal.

-A fifteen (15) minute grace period is given to each U13-U17 team which cannot field eleven (11) players at game time and U12 teams that can’t field 8 players at game time.
+A fifteen (15) minute grace period is given to each U13-U18 team which cannot field eleven (11) players at game time and U12 teams that can’t field 9 players at game time.
 After fifteen (15) minutes, the game will start provided that the team has at least seven (7) players.
-If less than seven (7) players are present at the end of the grace period, the team forfeits with no right of appeal and the referee fee will be paid by the team that forfeits.
+If less than seven (7) players are present at the end of the grace period, the team forfeits with no right of appeal.

 These two 15 minute grace periods will run concurrently and the game will start or be a forfeit no later than 15 minutes from the official scheduled game time.